groundlight/python-sdk/README.md

 ## TODOs

 - `groundlight.submit_image_query()` doesn't work yet!
 We need to fix it!
+- It would be nice to ahve a `get_or_create_detector()` function (even better if it's supported in the API directly).
+That way, "submit image query" code examples will be simpler.
 - Tests
 - Improve wrappers around API functions (e.g., so you don't have to call `.body` on a response, or add auto-pagination managers, etc.)
 - `with` context manager